 Committees and their Responsibilities:

-1. EVALUATION COMMITTEE: The evaluation committee is responsible for setting up the process and selecting those individuals who will assist with the evaluation of member officials within the local association.
-Each official with two or more years’ experience should be evaluated at least once during the season.
-First year officials should be evaluated periodically throughout the season.
-Mting.
+EVALUATION COMMITTEE: The Evaluation Committee is responsible for setting up the process and selecting those individuals who will assist with the evaluation of member officials within the local official’s association.
+Each official with two or more years’ experience should be evaluated at least once during each season.
+First-year officials should be evaluated periodically throughout the season.
+Mini-clinics may be offered, if necessary, to re-enforce good Officiating skills per the FHSAA Guidebook.

+Education/Training Committee.
+The Education/Training Committee is responsible for the planning, content and implementation of training sessions, including on-the-field/court training.
+This also includes educating local officials on FHSAA policies and procedures, NFHS rules and mechanics and developing a curriculum that is current and effective in both content and methodology.

-2. ASSIGNMENT COMMITTEE: The assignment committee is responsible for overseeing the entire contest assignment procedure within the local officials’ associations.
+ASSIGNMENT COMMITTEE: The assignment committee is responsible for overseeing the entire contest assignment procedure within the local officials’ associations.
 This includes ensuring compliance with requirements on the composition of officiating crews, reviewing and approving each member official’s schedule of assigned contests, and making the Assignor aware of any corrections that need to be made before the assignment schedule is submitted to the membership.
 It is not implied that the assignment committee is to make the assignments.

-3. RECOMMENDATIONS COMMITTEE: The recommendations committee is responsible for reviewing the evaluations of each member official during the regular season.
-This committee is also responsible for preparing and submitting to the FHSAA Office a list of member officials who deserve consideration for assignment to the STATE SERIES contests.
-The assignment officer should act on the recommendations of this committee.
+RECOMMENDATIONS COMMITTEE: The Recommendations Committee (minimum of 3 individuals) is responsible for reviewing the evaluations of each member official during the regular season.
+This committee is also responsible for preparing and submitting to the FHSAA Office a list of member officials who deserve consideration for assignment to State Series contests.
+If the assignment official (booking commissioner) is not on the committee as a voting member then the recommendation committee should work with the assignment official (booking commissioner) to prepare and submit to the FHSAA, the list of member officials who deserve consideration for assignment to State Series contests.

-4. GRIEVANCE COMMITTEE: The grievance committee is responsible for hearing complaints and appeals made or brought by one or more of its member officials.
+GRIEVANCE COMMITTEE: The grievance committee is responsible for hearing complaints and appeals made or brought by one or more of its member officials.
 Member officials who have grievances because of penalties may appeal under the provisions of the local official’s association’s Constitution and By-Laws.